tomwf/tomwf/README.md

 👋 Hi, I’m @tomwf.
 👀 I’m interested in Programming.
-🌱 I’m currently learning HTML, CSS, Javascript.
+🌱 I’m currently learning:
+- HTML
+- CSS
+- Javascript
+- Sass
+- jQuery
+-
 💞️ I’m looking to collaborate on anything that can improve my skills.
 📫 How to reach me: chowkirthmas@gmail.com